brysgo/colab-run/README.md

 `colab-run ./path/to/colab.py --help` - prints available options for colab file

+`colab-run ./path/to/colab.py` - run the file

+`colab-run ./path/to/colab.py --colabParam somevalue` - run the file with `colabParam` set to `somevalue`

-`colab-run ./path/to/colab.py` - converts the file with options included (TODO: make this run the file instead)
+`colab-run ./path/to/colab.py --print` - print the file with the arguments (for debugging)

 ## Todos